About Us

 Learn the art of sourdough baking

-Prodigal Bread is about bringing the aroma of freshly baked bread into your home.
 Maybe you are a beginner looking to increase your confidence in the kitchen, or a seasoned baker curious about sourdough.
-Whatever your baking experience may be, a Prodigal Bread class will enhance your skills and put the power (and bruschetta) into your hands!
+Whatever your baking experience may be, a Prodigal Bread class will enhance your skills and put the power (and a mimosa) into your hands!

 Why “Prodigal Bread?”